Can indoor air be hazardous to your health?

 Absolutely.
-Exposure to air pollutants can be up to 100 times greater in a building than outdoors.
-The American Lung Association says that most people spend 90% of their time in a building, making it critical for homeowners to know about indoor air quality (IAQ) in Ocala.
+Exposure to air pollutants can be up to 100 times worse in a building than outdoors.
+The American Lung Association says that most people spend 90% of their time inside, making it critical for homeowners to know about indoor air quality (IAQ) in Ocala.

-Many regular household products cause bad indoor air quality, including:
+Many standard household products cause inferior indoor air quality, including:

 - Cleaning products